Elanlum/voice-assistant/README.md

 ## Python-based voice-assistant.
-Currently launches in Terminal, recognizes several phrases in Russian.
+Currently, launches in Terminal, recognizes several phrases in English and Russian.

 ## Usage of voice assistant features